2012 California Proposition 36: Criticisms of Three Strikes Law and movement towards Proposition 36

-Immediate overcrowding of prisons and dramatic increases in prison funding
+Immediate inmate population increase and dramatic increases in prison funding

 Within the first four years of the implementation of Three Strikes Law, 40,511 people were convicted under the laws in California.
 The rapidly growing inmate population resulted in an additional $1 billion spent on adult corrections in four years, from approximately $3 billion to over $4 billion.
 According to the California Department of Corrections and Rehabilitation, the budget for fiscal year 2011-2012 has increased to $6.4 billion.
 In addition, with the AB900, the ballot that was signed into law in May 2007 granting $7.4 billion for prison expansion, taxpayers will shell out an average of $315,000 per bed for the projects.

 In California specifically, citizens are concerned over the billions of dollars spent by the state legislature on prison construction in the past few years, including $500 million via SB 1022 and $1.2 billion through AB 900.
 A number of anti-prison organizations have developed.
 Among them is California United for a Responsible Budget (CURB).
 As a broad-based coalition of more than 40 organizations, CURB seeks to "curb" prison spending by reducing the number of people in prison and the number of prisons in the state.
 The group works to provide resources and broader exposure in the field of prison divestment and to increase the outreach possibilities to the prison abolition movement.